Plexverse/local-docker/README.md

 docker inspect <container-id> | grep IPAddress

 # Connect to the debug port using the container IP

+> [!NOTE]
-# Note: This only works if the debug port is accessible within the Docker network
+> This only works if the debug port is accessible within the Docker network
 ```

 #### Method 3: Publish Debug Port (Temporary)